w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

 Once unlocked, the idle machine will automatically fish for you every 30 minutes and attempt to catch a fish.
 It is not guaranteed it will catch something, though, and it will continue to operate every 30 minutes until the storage space is full.
 When it is, you will be notified and given a grace period until the next catch to keep it going before it stops.

 You can decrease the time between fishing attempts and increase the storage by continuing to upgrade the AFK skill.
-The machine will fish at all available locations for you, so it can catch a variety of creatures but cannot capture bosses.
+The machine will fish at all available locations for you, so it can catch a variety of creatures but cannot capture bosses unless you upgrade the AFK Skill under the <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills#Science" target="_blank">science skills</a> category.

-Upgrade the AFK Skill under the <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills#Science" target="_blank">science skills</a> category to increase the function of the idle machine.
+Upgrading can also allow you to decrease the cooldown, increase storage space, equip baits, and target a location.

 ## Fish Tank {: #FishTank}
 If you want to save a few of your favorite fish, you can put them in your fish tank.
 To put a fish in your tank, use the `/fish buckets` command.
 Select a bucket, then a fish, and click move.
 To remove a fish from your tank, use the `/fish tank` command.
 Press the manage button, select a fish, and click remove.